This page was translated from here

 Hanna Holma

-Graphic artist and illustrator
+Graphic artist and illustrator, MA

 I met Raisa in my early twenties, now I'm almost 60.
 Besides my wife, daughter and parents, she has been the most important person who has influenced my life.